 The Research Office manages and supports researchers' submissions of funding applications.
-Contact the RO if you intend to apply for a funding call.
 They provide information sessions, consultations, and reviews of funding applications.
+Check out their Fund Your Research portal to access their suite of supports and a list of upcoming funding opportunities.
+Make sure to contact the RO early if you intend to apply for a funding call.
 Note that some funders require RO approval before you can submit an application.
 There are internal deadlines to seek RO endorsement (in most cases, one week before the funder's deadline).
-An e-zine on funding opportunities is circulated weekly to all NUI Galway staff.
+An update on funding opportunities is emailed twice a month to allUniversity of Galway staff.
 Research Professional can assist you in identifying further funding calls.
-If you need assistance on signing a contract for a grant or setting up a research account for your grant you can email researchcontracts@nuigalway.ie.
+If you need assistance on signing a contract for a grant or setting up а research account for your grant you can email researchcontracts@universityofgalway.ie.